ruuda/blog/posts/2014-08-13-writing-a-path-tracer-in-rust-part-2-first-impressions.md

 So far, translating C++ to Rust has been a pleasant experience.
 When things do not work as I expected, the IRC channel is very helpful.
-Next time I will discuss more of the type system: operator overloading with traits, and the `Option` type.
+Next time I will discuss operator overloading with traits.
-I will also discuss more of the internals of the path tracer.

 [complex]: http://www.infoq.com/presentations/Simple-Made-Easy